Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 The following rules require `cluster-wide` permissions.
 If it is not possible to provide them to the deployment user, you have to apply the resources manually.

-* If OpenSearch is installed in the disaster recovery mode and authentication on disaster recovery server is enabled, cluster role binding for `system:auth-delegator` role must be created.
+* If OpenSearch is installed in the disaster recovery mode and authentication on the disaster recovery server is enabled, cluster role binding for the `system:auth-delegator` role must be created.

   ```yaml
   kind: ClusterRoleBinding